About the Lung Cancer Awareness Toolkit

 Provide information about lung cancer screening and promote screening to people who are recommended to be screened

 - The U.S. Preventive Services Task Force (USPSTF) recommends yearly lung cancer screening with low-dose computed tomography (also called a low-dose CT scan, or LDCT) for people who have a 20 pack-year or more smoking history, smoke now or have quit within the past 15 years and are between 50 and 80 years old.[13]
 Pack-years are the number of packs (20 cigarettes) smoked daily, multiplied by the average number of years smoked.
-For example, a person could have a 20 pack history if the person smoked 1 pack a day for 20 years or 2 packs a day for 10 years.
+For example, a person could have a 20-pack history if the person smoked 1 pack a day for 20 years or 2 packs a day for 10 years.
 Encourage people who meet screening eligibility to be screened for lung cancer.

 - Provide culturally appropriate information in plain language in recipients’ preferred language.[14]

 - Promote adherence to annual screening by reminding individuals of the importance of lung cancer screening.[15]
-Educating people lung cancer screening is not a one-time event, but something to be done routinely.
+Educating people about lung cancer screening is not a one-time event, but something to be done routinely.

 Provide information about long-term care and survivorship issues in addition to treatment information